-Our Costa Rica adventure covered everything from high altitude cloud forests, jungles and rainforests to beaches and volcanoes.
+Our Costa Rica adventure covered everything from high altitude cloud forests in Monteverde, rainforests, eco-lodges and beaches in Manuel Antonio and volcanoes in La Fortuna.
 Waterfalls and canopy walks took our breath away and the wildlife watching was epic.
 We spent an unforgettable two weeks in Costa Rica – here are some of the highlights.

 Si Como No resort and wildlife refuge is a sustainable resort in Manuel Antonio, Costa Rica.
 Read on for my Si Como No review to find out why we fell big time for this Manuel Antonio eco resort.

 View from Si Como No terrace